Readability: Practical Steps for Teachers

 Is the presentation of the text likely to help or hinder your reader?

-- Text colour: which is easier to read, black text on a white background (the usual arrangement) or white text on a yellow background (or any other colour combinations you can think of)?
+- Text color: which is easier to read, black text on a white background (the usual arrangement) or white text on a yellow background (or any other color combinations you can think of)?

 - Text font: which of the following is easier to read?